Limiting Beliefs in Addiction Recovery

 Another tip is to really, truly understand why the limiting belief isn’t true, and looking at all the ways it isn’t true.
 When your limiting belief appears once again, you’ll have an arsenal of reasons in your mind to help you shut it down.

-As always, feel free to connect with others in a Recoverlution circle for added support and accountability.
-Work on uncovering and crushing your limiting beliefs alongside people who get it.
+As always, feel free to connect with others in our Recoverlution community for added support and accountability.
+Work on uncovering and crushing your limiting beliefs alongside people who get them.

 Author - Thurga